Best Business Credit Cards

 If you want a flat percentage rate back on every purchase, Capital One Spark Cash business card is a great option.
 Earn unlimited 2% cash back on every business purchase made with a Capital One Spark Cash for Business card.
 Plus, rewards never expire and can be redeemed at any amount.

 Capital One Spark Cash for Business benefits

-In addition to the one-time $500 early spend bonus and unlimited cash back rewards, the Capital One Spark Cash for Business credit card comes with business credit card perks like emergency card replacement, fraud coverage and purchase protection.
+In addition to the one-time early spend bonuses up to $2,000 and unlimited cash back rewards, the Capital One Spark Cash for Business credit card comes with business credit card perks like emergency card replacement, fraud coverage and purchase protection.

 - Fraud coverage and interactive alerts